-Midwifery Pay Equity Resources
+Midwifery and Pay Equity

 In 2013, the Association of Ontario Midwives (AOM) filed an application with the Human Rights Tribunal of Ontario (HRTO) against the government of Ontario.
 This legal action, brought by the AOM on behalf of close to 800 midwives, alleged that midwives have experienced a gender penalty in their pay set by the government for almost two decades.

 Human rights lawyer, Mary Cornish, has fought and won fair pay for hundreds of thousands of female workers in Canada.
 Now she’s representing Ontario’s midwives.
 She believes AOM’s case will set a precedent not just for other midwives, but for all workers in female-dominated professions in general.

 "Some of the issues that will be decided by this case involve the use of a gender lens and gender-based budgeting in terms of governments," says Mary.
 "I think that will set its own precedent in general about the requirements of government to use a human rights lens when they’re deciding policy matters which affect disadvantaged groups."

 For 5 long years midwives worldwide eagerly awaited the HRTO’s decision.

 In the summer of 2018, the AOM launched the #Overdue campaign to raise awareness of pay equity gap and the HRTO case.

 Then on September 24, 2018, the HRTO ruled that the Ontario Ministry of Health and Long-Term Care discriminated against midwives.
 The Tribunal found the government failed to monitor midwives' compensation and negotiate regularly.
 One year since that decision, this is where we are.